 Also integral to our five values is our commitment to diversity of staff and trustees.
 This is evident in the composition of each.
 Last year, we decided to support an effort by Green 2.0 to establish a standardized database for staff diversity and diversity practices among environmental organizations and funders.
 Although this is a narrow focus, given that it’s tied to one of our six programs, we believe it is imperative we participate to lead by example in the environmental space as well as in the philanthropic sector at large.

 The Green 2.0 database is managed through GuideStar, an organization that tracks statistics for the nonprofit sector.

-Our primary investment objective is to preserve and grow our endowment by at least 5.5 percent over the long term.
+Our primary investment objective is to preserve and grow our endowment over the long term.
 We accomplish this by making strategic investments that generate returns in excess of our annual grants, social investments, administrative spending and inflation.
-Over the past five years, we have earned 8.7 percent annually, slightly below our annual spending plus inflation target of 6.8 percent.
+For the five years ending Dec.
+31, 2018, we have earned 6.7 percent annually, slightly below our annual spending plus inflation target of 6.8 percent.
 Learn more about the Investment Office.

 Financial Controls and Accountability

 Deloitte & Touche LLP is our independent auditor.
 The foundation’s most current audited financial statements and tax returns are available here.

 The Board of Trustees Audit Committee reviews the results of the independent auditor’s examinations and recommends them to the Board of Trustees for approval.
 The Audit Committee reviews the annual operating plan and interim financial reports.